Old Malayalam

 Old Malayalam, or Early Malayalam, the inscriptional variety found in Kerala from c. mid-9th to c.
 13th century CE, is the earliest attested form of Malayalam language.
 The language was employed in several administrative records and transactions (at the level of the medieval Chera kings as well as the upper-caste village temples).
 Old Malayalam was mostly written in Vatteluttu script (with additional Pallava/Southern Grantha characters).
-Old Malayalam was called "Tamil" by the people of south India for many centuries.

-The existence of Old Malayalam is sometimes disputed by scholars.
-They regard the medieval Chera inscriptional variety [of the vernacular] as a diverging dialect or variety of medieval Tamil.
-Thus Old Malayalam was also described by as "Tamil", or as "the western dialect of Tamil" or as the "mala-nattu Tamil" (a "desya-bhasa").

 History

-The start of the development of Old Malayalam from a dialect of contemporary [medieval] Tamil can be dated to c.
+The start of the development of Old Malayalam from the West Coast dialect of contemporary Middle Tamil can be dated to c.
 7th - 8th century CE.
-It remained a west coast dialect until c.
+It remained a West Coast dialect until c.
 9th century CE or a little later.

 The formation of the language is mainly attributed to geographical separation of Kerala from the Tamil country and the influence of immigrant Tulu-Canarese Brahmins in Kerala (who also knew Sanskrit and Prakrit).

 The later evolution of Old Malayalam is visible in the inscriptions dated to c.
 9th to c.
 12th century CE.